 For full access to the report Implementing Stockholm: The Status of Local Security Forces in al-Hodeidah, please follow the link.

 Drawing on extensive research and interviews, this new report identifies three areas where steps can be taken to democratise the security sector in Myanmar: giving more power to elected civilians as representatives of the people; transforming the security culture; and protecting and building civic space.
 The work ahead is best viewed as a multi-decade challenge, and sustained action from a wide range of organisations and individuals is needed to bring about generational change.

-For full access to the report Sudan after Bashir: regional opportunities and challenges, kindly follow the link.
+For full access to the report Democratising Myanmar’s security sector: enduring legacies and a long road ahead, please follow the link.

 Violent activity involving militant Islamist groups in the Sahel—primarily the Macina Liberation Front, the Islamic State in the Greater Sahara, and Ansaroul Islam—has doubled every year since 2015.
 Employing asymmetric tactics and close coordination, these militant groups have amplified local grievances and intercommunal differences as a means of mobilizing recruitment and fostering antigovernment sentiments in marginalized communities.
 Given the complex social dimensions of this violence, Sahelian governments should make more concerted efforts to bolster solidarity with affected communities while asserting a more robust and mobile security presence in contested regions.

 For full access to the report Responding to the Rise in Violent Extremism in the Sahel, please follow the link.